Jozef Gabčík: Death

 A rigorous investigation of the assassination determined that it was planned and executed by the Czech Resistance with the assistance of the British.
 The oppression and persecution of the defiant Czechs reached its peak following the failure of Nazi soldiers to capture the assassins alive.
 More than 13,000 people were ultimately arrested and tortured, including the girlfriend of Jan Kubiš, Anna Malinová, who died at Mauthausen-Gusen concentration camp.
 First Lieutenant Adolf Opálka's aunt, Marie Opálková, was executed in Mauthausen on 24 October 1942.
 His father, Viktor Jarolím, was also killed.
-Among the unfortunate was Kostelec nad Vltavou native JUDr.
-Jan Fleischmann.
-It was known locally that Gabčík visited Fleischmann, who was a friend in Kostelec and Vltavou, before the assassination of Heydrich.
-After the assassination, this visit was discovered due to Karel Čurda informing the Gestapo.
-The Nazis arrested Fleischmann and took him to Pankrác where he was tortured and finally executed.

-The Nazi officials in the Protectorate carried out an extensive search for the two men.
-Eventually, the Germans found them, along with other paratroopers, hiding in Cyril and Methodius Cathedral in Prague.
+The Nazi officials in the Protectorate carried out an extensive search for the six men.
+Eventually, the Germans found them hiding in Cyril and Methodius Cathedral in Prague.
 After a six-hour gun battle, in which the Germans lost 14 men and sustained wounds to 21 others, Gabčík and the others, with the exception of Kubiš, who was seriously wounded by a grenade, committed suicide before the Nazis could take them alive in the church catacombs.
 Kubiš died of his wounds shortly after arrival at the hospital.